beginner3456789/ghostscript-Fontmap-builder/README.md

 The first step should be to rename or remove existing Fontmap files from directories to be searched.
 Any old Fontmap files will prevent ghostscript from checking all of the fonts.
-The script will find the ghostscript font files and make a single Fontmap file in /Resource/Font/ The directories to be searched should be edited for individual preferences.
+The script will find the ghostscript font files and make a single Fontmap file in /Resource/Font/ of ghostscript.
+The directories to be searched should be edited for individual preferences.
 Duplicate FontName files can be a problem because ghostscript actually does all the work.
 The GS_FONTPATH isn't needed in .profile or .bashrc because this script finds them all and prevents redundant searches.